 - Rehabilitation costs

-Point to note – the example list of special damages that we have outlined, serves to bring home to us, that accidents at work do cause catastrophic injuries in far too many cases.
+Point to note – The example list of special damages that we have outlined shows us that accidents at work cause catastrophic injuries in far too many cases.

-When special damages claims include the cost of paying someone to do the type of work around the home that we take for granted doing for ourselves, or the cost of having homes adapted or new ones bought to take account of a disability that the claimant now has as a result of an accident at work, it highlights the reason why accident at work claims are serious matters.
-It also emphasises why there is a need for claimants or their families to seek out the services of specialist accident at work solicitors to act on their behalf.
+When special damages claims include the cost of paying someone to do the type of work around the home that we take for granted doing for ourselves or the cost of having homes adapted or new ones bought to take account of a disability that the claimant now has as a result of an accident at work, it highlights the reason accident at work claims are serious matters.
+It also emphasises why there is a need for claimants or their families to seek out the services of a specialist accident at work solicitor to act on their behalf.